H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 **Typical practices**

-- Documenting sacred sites, pilgrimage routes, burial grounds, shrines, and other places where spiritual meaning is anchored.
+- Documenting sacred sites, pilgrimage routes, burial grounds, shrines, and other places where spiritual meaning is anchored, when and only when communities consent.
 - Working with elders, faith leaders, artists, and culture‑bearers to trace lines of covenant, trauma, blessing, and taboo through space and time.
 - Analyzing liturgies, songs, stories, and ritual calendars as “maps” of who is bound to whom, for what, and where.
+- Explicitly marking zones of non‑representation—mysteries, rituals, or stories that must not be digitized, modeled, or disclosed beyond certain circles.

 **Interpretation**

 These mappings are not reduced to “soft data.”
 They are held alongside quantitative and infrastructural maps, with equal weight, in deciding what kinds of changes are permissible, desirable, or forbidden in a place.
+In some cases, spiritual or heritage commitments set hard constraints that models and instruments are not allowed to override, even when optimization would suggest otherwise.

 ---